dandominicstaicu/GlobalWaves/README.md

 ## ChatGPT contribution
 - Suggested the use of some basic concepts of functional programming in order to shorten the code and make it easier to be understood, such as map(), filter(), stream() and lambda expressions.
 It really made a huge difference in improving code's quality.
 - Helped me use the Jackson library for reading the input of commands and writing the output.
+- Helped me use the Command Pattern for the commands.

+## GitCopilot contribution
+- Suggested the use of the Singleton Pattern for the Library class.
+- Written some of the java doc (after giving some examples of how to write it).
+- Suggested the use of enhanced switch statements.